Can I Borrow from a Life Insurance Policy?

 Cash value in a whole life insurance policy is not dependent on the performance of accounts, making it ideal for infinite banking.

 How to grow cash value in a whole life insurance policy?

 As you pay premiums into a whole life insurance policy, your policy will start to accumulate cash value.
 The cash value is guaranteed to grow each year and will also earn dividends based on the profits of the company (if you purchased your policy from a mutual life insurance company).
 You can even design policies that minimize the death benefit and maximize the cash value accumulation by funding large amounts to a “paid up additions rider”.

 How to borrow from whole life insurance?

-Once enough cash value has accumulated in the policy, it can be borrowed against.
+Once cash value has accumulated in the policy, it can be borrowed against.
 Borrowing processes may differ from company to company, but the process is generally straightforward.

 The policyholders contact their insurance company and let them know how much they want to borrow and where to send it.
 And the insurance company sends the money by check or transfer, typically within a few days.